Marquess of Linlithgow: Family tree and line of succession

+There are further male heirs in line to the earldom of Hopetoun and its subsidiary titles, who are descended from the younger sons of the 4th, 2nd and 1st earls.

 Other family members

 Numerous other members of the Hope of Hopetoun family have also gained distinction.
 James Hope-Vere (son of William Hope-Vere, eldest son of the Hon.
 Charles Hope-Weir (1710–1791), second son of the first Earl) represented Ilchester in the House of Commons.
 Charles Hope (eldest son of John Hope, second son of the Hon.
 Charles Hope-Weir) was Lord President of the Court of Session under the judicial title of Lord Granton from 1811 to 1836.
 John Hope, son of Charles Hope, was Lord Justice Clerk of Scotland from 1841 to 1858.
 His son William Hope was a lieutenant-colonel in the army and recipient of the Victoria Cross.
 Charles Hope (1798–1854), son of Charles Hope, Lord Granton, was a rear-admiral in the Royal Navy.
 His son Charles Webley-Hope was also a rear-admiral in the Royal Navy.
 The latter was the father of 1) Sir George Price Webley Hope, an admiral in the Royal Navy, who was the father of Maurice Webley Hope (1901–1986), a brigadier in the army, and 2) Herbert Willes Webley Hope (1878–1968), an admiral in the Royal Navy, whose son Adrian Price Webley Hope was a major-general in the army.

 Charles Hope, son of Charles Hope (1798–1854), was a captain in the Royal Navy.
 His son Frederick Hope was a major-general in the army.
 The latter's grandson Sir Peter Hope was a diplomat and served as Ambassador to Mexico from 1968 to 1972.
 He was also President of the British Association of the Sovereign Military Order of Malta.
 Sir John Hope (1765–1836) (second son of John Hope, second son of the Hon.
 Charles Hope-Weir) was a lieutenant-general in the army.
 His third son, Sir William Hope-Johnstone (1766–1831) was a vice-admiral in the Royal Navy.
 He married his second cousin Lady Anne Hope-Johnston, de jure 6th Countess of Annandale and Hartfell, daughter of the third Earl.
 Their eldest son John James Hope Johnstone (1796–1876) twice unsuccessfully claimed the earldom of Annandale and Hartfell.
 However, his great-great-great-grandson successfully claimed the title in 1985 (see Earl of Annandale and Hartfell).

 Sir William Hope-Johnstone and Lady Anna Hope-Johnstone were also the parents of: